 1A.
 SCIENTIFIC BACKGROUND

 The salutogenic model of health sees life metaphorically as a dangerous and polluted river in which well-being and health are constantly challenged.
 Well-being is enhanced by a sense of increased control over one's life, which can be described by the construct of “sense of coherence” (SOC; Antonovsky, 1987; Braun-Lewensohn, 2022).
 Childhood sexual abuse (CSA) is one of the river's dangerous and polluting factors (Krinkin et al., 2022).
 CSA is defined as a sexual activity (ranging from fondling to forced penetration) with a minor, perpetrated by a person significantly older than the child (Hetzel & McCanne, 2005) via coercion, force, or any overt or covert threat (Lalor & Mclvaney, 2010).
 CSA transcends geographic boundaries and has reached epidemic proportions, ranging from 8% to 31% for girls and reaching 17% for boys (see, for example, the meta-analysis of Barth et al., 2013).
-CSA includes violating the child's body as a “safe, private place”, eliciting fear of annihilation, damaging body-mind integration, demolishing a sense of control, predictability, and manageability, and inducing a constant threat of the fragmentation of body and self (Lev-Wiesel, 2015).
-It is thus a unique traumatic event associated with significant, deleterious mental consequences across the lifespan, including, but not limited to, risky sexual behaviors, depression, anxiety, conduct disorder, and Post-Traumatic Stress Disorder (PTSD) (McTavish et al., 2019).
+CSA includes violating the child's body as a “safe, private place,” eliciting fear of annihilation, damaging body-mind integration, demolishing a sense of control, predictability, and manageability, and inducing a constant threat of the fragmentation of body and self (Lev-Wiesel, 2015).
+It is thus a unique traumatic event associated with significant, deleterious mental consequences across the lifespan, including, but not limited to, risky sexual behaviors, depression, anxiety, conduct disorder, and Post-Traumatic Stress Disorder (PTSD; McTavish et al., 2019).
 These effects also result in a variety of physical indices of poor physical health (e.g., increased risk for cardiovascular disease, increase of inflammatory activity, and increased risk of auto-immune diseases; D'Elia et al., 2018) and chronic disease (Gerber et al., 2018).

 Although the “life river” of CSA survivors is particularly dangerous and polluted, there are salutary factors, as proposed in the Sense of Coherence (SOC) model, that may position survivors on the well-being end of the ease/dis-ease continuum (Antonovsky, 1987; Bauer et al., 2020).
-SOC is defined as a global orientation, specifically, a pervasive feeling of confidence that the life events one faces are comprehensible, that one has the resources to manage the demands of these events, and that these demands are meaningful and worthy of engagement.
-Since CSA survivors experience a profound violation of their sense of safety, and their ability to manage and control their environment, bodies and lives is severely hampered (often by the very individual whose role is to care for and protect them), it is not surprising that they exhibit lower levels of SOC (Watts, 2022).
+SOC is defined as a global orientation, specifically a pervasive feeling of confidence that the life events one faces are comprehensible, that one has the resources to manage the demands of these events, and that these demands are meaningful and worthy of engagement.
+Since CSA survivors experience a profound violation of their sense of safety, and their ability to manage and control their environment, bodies, and lives is severely hampered (often by the very individual whose role is to care for and protect them), it is not surprising that they exhibit lower levels of SOC (Watts, 2022).

 Typically, survivors use various strategies to regain control, including engaging in compensatory fantasies (e.g., fantasies of revenge), unconsciously reenacting the abuse, and dissociating (Haen & Weber, 2009; Katz & Nicolet, 2022; Lev-Wiesel, 2015, Somer & Szwarcberg, 2001).
 It is thus crucial to further understand the role of revenge and forgiveness in assisting in “cleaning the river”—that is, enhancing SOC to increase survivors’ well-being and health.